-GENEVA — The U.N.
+GENEVA (AN) — The U.N.
 Human Rights Council voted overwhelmingly on Friday to examine reports of widespread abuses stemming from Belarusian authoritarian leader Alexander Lukashenko’s crackdown over a disputed presidential election.

 The 47-nation council approved resolution, submitted by Germany on behalf of the European Union, in a 23-2 vote with 22 abstentions.
 Only Eritrea and Venezuela were opposed.